 February 21, 2012 - Eurozone finance ministers approve a second bailout for Greece, including €130 billion ($173 billion) in new financing.

 March 9, 2012 - Creditors agree to a plan to restructure Greek government bonds.
-The deal means Greece has cleared its final hurdle to qualify for the €130 billion bailout program from the European Union and International Monetary Fund.
+The deal means Greece has cleared its final hurdle to qualify for the €130 billion bailout program from the EU and IMF.

 June 20, 2012 - New Democracy leader Antonis Samaras is sworn in as Greece's new prime minister.